awsdocs/aws-cdk-guide/v1/cli.md

 cdk --app "npx ts-node bin/hello-cdk.ts" ls
 ```

+When deploying, you may also specify a directory containing synthesized cloud assemblies, such as `cdk.out`, as the value of \-\-app\.
+The specified stacks are deployed from this directory; the app is not synthesized\.

 ## Specifying stacks<a name="cli-stacks"></a>

 Many CDK Toolkit commands \(for example, `cdk deploy`\) work on stacks defined in your app\.
 If your app contains only one stack, the CDK Toolkit assumes you mean that one if you don't specify a stack explicitly\.